amigcamel/seomate/README.md

 ##### `section`

 `head` or `body`.
-This should be sepcified to avoi cases like the following:
+This should be sepcified to avoid cases like the following:

     <html>
       <head></head>